Azure/azure-sdk-for-python/sdk/schemaregistry/azure-schemaregistry/README.md

 ## Key concepts

 - Schema: Schema is the organization or structure for data.
+More detailed information can be found [here][schemas].

+- Schema Group: A logical group of similar schemas based on business criteria, which can hold multiple versions of a schema.
+More detailed information can be found [here][schema_groups].

 - SchemaRegistryClient: `SchemaRegistryClient` provides the API for storing and retrieving schemas in schema registry.